 Figure 4.5.5.7-1: Ongoing identity association handling – illustration 6

 In this example, the LEA-1 sends an LI_HIQR Request for an ongoing identity association for a SUPI.
 The IQF sends an Activate Association Update message to the ICF.
+In the illustration, the ICF records have neither the PEI nor the GPSI.